Due Diligence Checklist and Risk Assessment

-Both Stage 1 Partnership Proposal and Stage 1 Partnership and Programme Proposal forms must be accompanied by supplementary information on the proposed partner(s) using the Due Diligence Checklist which also includes a Risk Assessment.
+Partnership Proposal Form must be accompanied in all cases by supplementary information on the proposed partner(s) using the Due Diligence Checklist which also includes a Risk Assessment.

 In the case of a high risk result, schools/institutes should seek further advice from ARCS and provide any relevant supplementary documentation to strengthen the case.

 The Due Diligence Checklist will be scrutinised by PB to assess if the prospective partner is of good standing and has the capacity to fulfil its designated role in the arrangement.

 The purpose of ‘due diligence’ is to manage any risks that might arise in relation to working in collaboration with another institution.
 A starting point will be an examination of the legal status of the prospective partner, which is relevant to the party’s capacity to enter into a contract.